 There may sometimes be activities or events just for them, such as the Christmas Nativity.

 OTHER INFORMATIONSensible clothing is advised as some activities can be messy, such as painting, exploring the mud kitchen, water play etc. Please name all clothing, bags and lunch boxes.
 We have a lost property bucket by the entrance which is usually full to the brim due to parents not doing so.
-We do stock embroidered Clocktower t-shirts, sweatshirts, fleeces and bookbags in a variety of colours and sizes from £6.50.
+We do stock some embroidered Clocktower t-shirts, sweatshirts, fleeces and bookbags in a variety of colours and sizes from £6.50.
 If you wish to purchase some, please see Lara.
-Healthy snacks and drinks are provided throughout the session.
-Please ensure we are informed via your Registration Form of any allergies.
-Fresh drinking water is always available.
-We prefer that your child does not bring toys from home as we cannot accept any responsibility if they get lost.
-Please check the notice board regularly for weekly / termly information.
-Regular newsletters are also sent via email.
-We operate a text service for reminders so the first mobile number given will be subscribed.
+We are phasing out offering the clothing, so we only have a limited number of items left.